sd-powell/portfolio_project_1/README.md

 * [Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.

-* [Aria DevTools](https://github.com/ziolko/aria-devtools) - Used to view the website the way screen readers present it to the blind users.
+* [Aria DevTools](https://github.com/ziolko/aria-devtools) - Used to view the website the way screen readers present it to blind users.

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.